carsonclarke570/DaybreakGameEngine/README.md

 The Daybreak Game Engine is a work-in-progress game engine designed to be easy-to-use and portable across platforms.

-Note: This document assumes that the engine has been ported to CMake-deployable build system and the change from OpenGL to Vulkan.
+Note: This document assumes that the engine has been ported to CMake-deployable build system and the change from OpenGL to Vulkan has been implemented.

 ## Getting Started